Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-administration/README.md

-# Azure Security Keyvault Administration Package client library for C++
+# Azure Security KeyVault Administration client library for C++

 Azure Security Keyvault Administration Package client library for C++ (`azure-security-keyvault-administration`) matches necessary patterns that the development team has established to create a unified SDK written in the C++ programming language.
 These libraries follow the Azure SDK Design Guidelines for C++.